kenmckenzie/PCDots/README.md

 -wpgtk (Needed to theme gtk via pywal schemes)

--dunst (Create a symlink from the /.cache/Wal/dunstrc to the dunst config folder for theming to work
+* -dunst (Create a symlink from the /.cache/Wal/dunstrc to the dunst config folder for theming to work

 -nitrogen (for wallpapers, you can also use feh but i3 config will need to be edited)

 -urxvt

--Bash-it
+* -Bash-it/Fish (Am in the process of switching to fish )

 -Yay (not needed but manually building everythings a pain )

 -lx-appearance (Not strictly needed but makes config abit easier)

--Rofi
+* -Rofi

 -Playerctl